rbaron/deskmate/code/sdl2/README.md

 ```

 ## Step 2.
 Configure it
-Copy `credentials_template.h` into `credentials.h` and edit it.
+Copy `src/credentials_template.h` into `src/credentials.h` and edit it.
 It contains MQTT credentials and sensors/switches specifications.

 ## Step 3.
 Build `deskmate-sdl2`